AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- [DOR-Only] Weapon Active Spam Build</p>

 !!! note
-    Updated 6.1.
+    Updated 6.3.
 This is the strongest and easiest build for HoR compared to other options.
 Also, please note that this is DoR-only, as SoE has a substantial difference from this.

->   Boss to be chosen: Husk, then Vill-V
+>   Boss to be chosen: RPC, then Vill-V

 ####<p align="center">Setup</p>